resourceguru/api-docs/endpoints/resources.md

 email | string | The email for a human resource.
-Required if inviting the user to the account. invite | boolean | If `true`, the user will be invited into the account via email. capacity | integer | The capacity of a meeting room resource. registration_number | string | The registration number for a vehicle. resource_type_id | integer | The resource type ID retrieved from the [Resource Types endpoint](./resource_types.md). timezone | string | A valid ActiveSupport::TimeZone name.
+Required if inviting the user to the account. invite | boolean | If `true`, the user will be invited into the account via email. capacity | integer | The capacity of a meeting room resource. registration_number | string | The registration number of a vehicle. resource_type_id | integer | The resource type ID retrieved from the [Resource Types endpoint](./resource_types.md). timezone | string | A valid ActiveSupport::TimeZone name.
 [Complete list](../timezones.md). color | string | Color used to highlight this resource.